delvinso/kidney_label_classifier/README.md

   * checkpoint restoration
   * fix tensorboard implementation on hpf
   * clean up code and documentation. right now it's more for my own purposes than anything!
+  * fix the naming of the 'best' model checkpoint

 __________________